mlz-ictrl/nicos/doc/source/gui/config.rst

 Auxiliary windows
 -----------------

-.. function:: window(name, icon, panelconf)
+.. function:: window(name, icon, panelconf, **options)

-   This represents an auxiliary window.  ``name`` is the label for the window (and the action that opens it) and ``icon`` the name of an icon in the NICOS Qt resources to use for the action that opens the window.

-   ``panelconf`` is the panel configuration for that window.
+   This represents an auxiliary window.  ``name`` is the label for the window (and the action that opens it) and ``icon`` the name of an icon in the NICOS Qt resources to use for the action that opens the window.  ``panelconf`` is the panel configuration for that window and ``options`` entry is a dict for further configuration of that window.

+   Options:

+   * The ``setups`` option gives the possibility to define a setup depending display of the panels, see :ref:`gui-config-setup`.

 Tools